 Page 4, first preambular para.:

-Highlighting the importance of seagrass ecosystems as important habitats for migratory marine species, including dugongs, turtles and sharks,
+Highlighting the importance of seagrass ecosystems as important habitats for migratory marine species, including sirenians, cetaceans, sea marine turtles and elasmobranchs,

 Page 4, sixth preambular para.:

-Acknowledging the significant threats to seagrass ecosystems, including habitat degradation, pollution, climate change, overfishing, dredging and coastal development, which have resulted in the global decline of seagrass habitats and their associated biodiversity,
+Acknowledging the significant threats to seagrass ecosystems, including habitat degradation, pollution, including noise pollution, climate change, overfishing, bottom trawling, dredging and coastal development, which have resulted in the global decline of seagrass habitats and their associated biodiversity,

 Page 5, amend OP.
 1:

-Urges Parties to recognize the importance of seagrass ecosystems as important habitats for migratory marine species such as dugongs, marine turtles and sharks;
+Urges Parties to recognize the importance of seagrass ecosystems as important habitats for migratory marine species such as sirenians, cetaceans, marine turtles and elasmobranchs;

 Page 5, add OP.
 1 bis:

+Urges Parties to recognize the contribution of migratory species to the maintenance and functioning of seagrass ecosystems and as such enhance the ability of these ecosystems to provide nature-based solutions to climate change;

 Page 5, amend OP.
 2:

-Urges Parties to strengthen conservation and restoration measures for seagrass ecosystems, including implementing and enforcing effective legal and regulatory measures to conserve and manage seagrass ecosystems such as including seagrass ecosystems in marine protected areas, locally managed marine areas, or other effective area-based conservation measures, and integrating seagrass conservation into relevant coastal and marine spatial planning processes;
+Urges Parties to strengthen conservation and restoration measures for seagrass ecosystems and associated migratory species, including implementing and enforcing effective legal and regulatory measures to conserve and manage seagrass ecosystems such as including seagrass ecosystems in marine protected areas, locally managed marine areas, or other effective area-based conservation measures, integrating seagrass and associated migratory species conservation into relevant coastal and marine spatial planning processes, and in strategies to address climate change;

 Page 5, amend OP.
 4:

-Encourages Parties to conduct regular monitoring, research and data-collection on seagrass ecosystems to better understand their status, trends, and ecological functions as well as their role in supporting migratory species and to use this knowledge to inform decision-making and management actions for seagrass conservation and restoration;
+Encourages Parties to conduct regular monitoring, research and data-collection on seagrass ecosystems to better understand their status, trends, economic value and ecological functions as well as their role in supporting migratory species and how those migratory species support healthy seagrass ecosystems and to use this knowledge to inform decision-making and management actions for seagrass conservation and restoration;

 Page 5, amend OP.
 8:

-Encourages Parties to recognize the importance of seagrass ecosystems, as carbon sinks and to include them in national climate change mitigation strategies, including Nationally Determined Contributions to the Paris Agreement;
+Encourages Parties to recognize the importance of seagrass ecosystems and associated migratory species, as carbon sinks and to include them in national climate change mitigation strategies, including Nationally Determined Contributions to the Paris Agreement;

 Draft Decisions